pdjr-build/firmware-factory/modules/THR100/README.md

 For continuous operation of a relay a continuous stream of control messages must be received: if the control stream dries up, then relay ouputs are switched off.
+At the present time the __THR100__ does not provide a proportional control output.

 To cater for the needs of some hydraulic systems which require operation of a load-sense valve when there is a call for any